terraform-aws-modules/terraform-aws-vpc/README.md

 ```hcl
   enable_public_redshift = true  # <= By default Redshift subnets will be associated with the private route table
 ```
+## Transit Gateway creation , association and propagation.

+This module can create a TGW , create an Attachment and add the VPC to it , Associate the Attachment in the Transit gateway route table and propagate the same.
+TGW and related resources is created when (`create_tgw = true`) and by default its set to false.

+Once TGW is created and configured .
+Based on (`cidr_tgw`) , new routes will be added to the subnets where the Destination is `cidr_tgw` and Target is TGW ID .
+Subnet selection is based on (`subnet_type_tgw_attachment=private`) .
+If you wish to create the attachment with Public subnets and also create routes to the same then please provide (`subnet_type_tgw_attachment=public`)

 ## Terraform version